 So, if you want to be that person who you would like to see in others, start the process “Be a reflection of what you’d like to see in others”.

-Showing up for meetings with a poor attitude, even if you’re in pain, or your day isn’t going right.
-Will reflect on others and they will respond in kind.
+Showing up for meetings with a poor attitude, even if you’re in pain, or your day isn’t going right, you will reflect on others, and they will respond in kind.
 Yes, some people will recognize your pain and offer you sympathy, but is this genuine sympathy or is it just them trying to feel better about how they respond to you?

 Let’s face it most people when they ask “how are you doing” really don’t want to know.
 They want a short answer that says “fine”.
 Asking how you’re doing in today’s society is the same as saying “hi!”
 It’s just an attempt to be a little more personal.

 Worse, if somebody is really empathetic, and they want to truly know how you’re doing, then they are still probably looking for a reaction, that says “thank you my friend for asking”.